ioBroker/ioBroker.parser/README.md

     - button - the value is a button
     - indicator - boolean indicator
 - *Type* - type of variable.
 One of boolean, number, string, json.
+- *Item* - number of the found element, starting from 0.
 - *Unit* - unit of the value.
 E.g. *°C*
 - *Subs* - substitute values.
 This value will be used if file or URL is not available.
 - *Factor/Offset* - *calculated value* = *extracted value* * factor + offset , to make immediately modifications of value.
 Used Only for numbers.